Nicoletta Romanoff: Acting career

 Romanoff has also played lead roles in the 2007 comedy film Cardiofitness and the 2010 film Dalla vita in poi.

 Personal

-Romanoff is the daughter of an Italian politician, Giuseppe Consolo and his wife, Princess Natalija Nikolaevna Romanov, from who she gets her stage name.
+Romanoff is the daughter of an Italian politician, Giuseppe Consolo and his wife, Princess Natalija Nikolaevna Romanov, from whom she gets her stage name.
 (Romanoff is a variant romanization of the Russian surname Romanov.)
-Her maternal grandfather is Nicholas Romanov, Prince of Russia, which makes her a great-great-great-great granddaughter of Emperor Nicholas I of Russia.
+Her maternal grandfather is Nicholas Romanov, Prince of Russia, which makes her a great-great-great-great-granddaughter of Emperor Nicholas I of Russia.
 Romanoff married in 1999 and had two sons before the marriage ended.
-She then began a long-term relationship with Italian actor Giorgio Pasotti, with which she had a daughter.
-Romanoff is now married with Federico Alverà, they have a daughter together.
+She then began a long-term relationship with Italian actor Giorgio Pasotti, with whom she had a daughter.
+Romanoff is now married to Federico Alverà; they have a daughter together.

-In 2016, she collaborated with Damiani and created The Romanov Collection of jewelry.
+In 2016, she collaborated with Damiani and created The Romanov Collection of jewellery.
 This collection is inspired by treasures of the Russian imperial dynasty.